crate-ci/crate-ci.github.io/src/pr/clippy.md

-The reason you don't want to do this in your CI process is that new versions of Rust can add and remove warnings, causing the build to break on your contributor's PR, frustrating and possibly alienating the,.
+The reason you don't want to do this in your CI process is that new versions of Rust can add and remove warnings, causing the build to break on your contributor's PR, frustrating and possibly alienating them.

 ## Lints